A First Timer's Guide To Disneyland Paris

 • PhotoPass+.
 PhotoPass+ is a paid service which compiles all on-ride photos taken of you and your group throughout your trip as well as photos taken by the official Disneyland Paris photographers at different locations, chatacter meets and the new MagicShots locations.
 You are then able to download them all as high-quality digital image files which are yours to keep.
 For more information on PhotoPass+, visit the website here.

-Thank you so much for reading this beginner's guide to Disneyland Paris.
-We really hope this has been helpful and prepared you for your visit, If you have any questions, please ask them in the comment box below.
+We hope you enjoyed reading this beginner's guide to Disneyland Paris and hope it has helped prepare you for your visit.
+If you have any questions, please ask them in the comment box below.

 We have plenty of planning blog posts up on the website, check them out here